-- Total or partial displacement due to disturbance and habitat transformation associated with the construction and decommissioning of the EGI. - Displacement due to habitat transformation associated with the presence of the EGI. - Electrocutions at the on-site substation. - Collisions with 132kV power line.
+- Total or partial displacement due to disturbance and habitat transformation associated with the construction and decommissioning of the EGI. - Total or partial displacement due to habitat transformation associated with the presence of the EGI. - Electrocutions at the substations and on the 132kV power lines. - Collisions with 132kV/400kV power lines.